lightscalar/argos-pipeline/README.md

 the given site at the specified altitude.
 The `maps/` directory contains the high-resolution georeferenced map file, `map.tif`, as well as a lower-resolution map called `map_small.jpg`.
-As additional species maps are generated for this flight, these will also be stored at this location.
+As additional species maps are generated for the flight they will be written to the corresponding `maps/` directory.

 As a concrete example, here is the location of the first image taken during the St. John"s 66 ft flight on 03 August 2018: